-Professor Swee Mak is Director Strategic Innovation and RMIT Innovation Professor, a role that he has held since January 2017.
+Professor Swee Mak is Associate Deputy Vice Chancellor (Research Capability) and Professor of Innovation, a role that he has held since July 2018.

-Prior to joining RMIT, Swee was a senior executive at CSIRO where he worked for 23 years.
+Prior to joining RMIT, Swee was a senior executive at CSIRO where he led and managed research for 23 years.
 Swee was the Director of the Future Manufacturing National Research Flagship at CSIRO between 2011-2014.
 Before that Swee held a number of senior leadership roles, including Deputy Chief (Industry) at one of CSIRO’s largest Division, Materials Science and Engineering.